 Michael talked about 12 personnel and the sort of matchup advantage that can bring, but it’s one thing to see what the Patriots did with Gronkowski and Hernandez and another to run 12 personnel with guys like Walker and Stevens who teams will feel comfortable staying in base personnel against.
 The easiest thing to do is to predict the Titans will end up with a tight end group like the Chargers last year, with Walker the main veteran, Thompson the blocking complement, and for the Titans to add a tight end who could be an explosive receiver.
 Then, there’s a potential spot for a fourth player to play the hybrid tight end/fullback role.
 Schepler could be a candidate for that role, as could Thompson with Schiltz filling the more pure 3TE role.

 Or things could be completely different.
-I try to come to conclusions in these positional analysis, but given the new staff and makeup of the position group, it is difficult to not be at least somewhat equivocal, as the Titans have a decision to make on a key player.
+I try to come to conclusions in these positional analyses, but given the new staff and makeup of the position group, it is difficult to not be at least somewhat equivocal, as the Titans have a decision to make on a key player.
 It was true at quarterback, at running back, at fullback (more the role than the player), at wide receiver, and here at tight end.
-At least when I do offensive tackle next, well, I'm sure… yeah, never mind.
+At least when I do offensive tackle next, well, I’m sure… yeah, never mind.